bunsenstraat/remix-workshops-cleanup/NFTTokenCourse/introduction/introduction.md

 The Ethereum community has developed token standards that define how a developer can create tokens that are interoperable (able to work with others) with other contracts, products, and services.
 Contracts developed under these standards need to include a certain set of functions and events.

 The most popular token standards are the ERC20 for fungible tokens and the ERC721 for non-fungible tokens.
-We will learn how to create and interact with both token standards in the following sections.
+In this course, we will learn how to create and interact with NFTs, tokens created with the ERC721 token standard.

+If you want to learn more about fungible tokens and the ERC20 token standard, have a look at the Learneth ERC20 Token Course.

 The ERC777 is a fungible token standard, like the ERC20, that includes more advanced features like hooks while remaining backward compatible with ERC20.
 Learn more about the ERC777 in its <a href="https://eips.ethereum.org/EIPS/eip-777" target="_blank">EIP (Ethereum improvement proposal)</a>.